 Most Recent Publications

 Krause, C.M., & Farsani, D. (2021).
-Gestures and code-switching in mathematics instruction – an exploratory case.
-Proceedings of the 44th Conference of the International Group for the Psychology in Mathematics Education.
+Gestures and code-switching in mathematics instruction – an exploratory case study.
+In M. Inprasitha, N. Changsri, & N. Boonsena (Eds.), Proceedings of the 44th Conference of the International Group for the Psychology of Mathematics Education, Vol. 3 (pp. 144-153).
 PME.

-Krause, C.M. & Wille, A. M. (in press).
+Krause, C.M. & Wille, A. M. (2021).
 Sign language in light of mathematics education: an exploration within semiotic and embodiment theories of learning mathematics.
-Special Issue “Critical Topics in Mathematics Education: Research to Practice with Deaf/Hard-of-Hearing Students” of the American Annals of the Deaf.
+American Annals of the Deaf, 166(3) (Special issue ‘Critical Topics in Mathematics Education: Research to Practice with Deaf/Hard-of-Hearing Students’), 358–383.

 Salle, A.* & Krause, C. M.* (2020).
 Kognitive Funktionen von Gesten beim mathematischen Arbeiten.
 Journal für Mathematikdidaktik.
 Online first: https://link.springer.com/article/10.1007/s13138-020-00169-w (* Shared first-authorship) (Cognitive functions of gestures in mathematical working processes)